pagkly/Zed/Investopedia3/Understanding Two-Tailed Tests.md

 ## How a Two-Tailed Test Works

-A basic concept of inferential statistics is the [hypothesis testing](https://www.investopedia.com/terms/h/hypothesistesting.asp), which is run to determine whether a claim is true or not, given a population parameter.
+A basic concept of inferential statistics is the [[hypothesis testing]](https://www.investopedia.com/terms/h/hypothesistesting.asp), which is run to determine whether a claim is true or not, given a population parameter.
 A testing that is programmed to show whether the mean of a sample is significantly greater than _and_ significantly less than the mean of a population is referred to as a two-tailed test.

-A two-tailed test is designed to examine both sides of a specified data range as designated by the [probability distribution](https://www.investopedia.com/terms/p/probabilitydistribution.asp) involved.
+A two-tailed test is designed to examine both sides of a specified data range as designated by the [[probability distribution]](https://www.investopedia.com/terms/p/probabilitydistribution.asp) involved.
 The probability distribution should represent the likelihood of a specified outcome based on predetermined standards.
 This requires the setting of a limit designating the highest (or upper) and lowest (or lower) accepted variable values included within the range.
 Any data point that exists above the upper limit or below the lower limit is considered out of the acceptance range and in an area referred to as the rejection range.

 There is no inherent standard with regard to the number of data points that must exist within the acceptance range.
 In instances where precision is required, such as in the creation of pharmaceutical drugs, a rejection rate of 0.001% or less may be instituted.
 In instances where precision is less critical, such as the number of food items in a product bag, a rejection rate of 5% may be appropriate.